WeblateOrg/weblate/docs/admin/translating.rst

 -----------------

 Everyone can add suggestions by default, to be accepted by signed in users.
-Suggestion voting can be used to make use of a string when more than signed in user agrees, by setting up the :ref:`component` configuration with :guilabel:`Suggestion voting` to turn on voting, and :guilabel:`Autoaccept suggestions` to set a threshold for accepted suggestions (this includes a vote from the user
+Suggestion voting can be used to make use of a string when more than one signed-in user agrees, by setting up the :ref:`component` configuration with :guilabel:`Suggestion voting` to turn on voting, and :guilabel:`Autoaccept suggestions` to set a threshold for accepted suggestions (this includes a vote from the user